chrislambert-ky/report-ky-roadclosures/README.md

   - Add pivot table functionality for table view users.

 ## AI Use Disclaimer:
-- The current `etl_data.js` script is my own work.
-After reading the Code:You AI policy, I felt like I should revert back to the current version which is a better representation of my work.
-And when I say my own work: I mean that I had to search for things, piece together examples, iterate through error messages, look through python code and try to translate function into Javascript, and even ask questions of coworkers/developers.
+- The current [`etl_data.js`](/etl_data.js) script is my work.
+After reading the Code:You AI policy, I felt like I should revert back to that version to better represent what I've learned.
+Lol... and when I say **my** work: I mean that I had to search for things, piece together examples, iterate through error messages, look through python code and try to translate functions into Javascript, and even ask questions of coworkers/developers.
-- The `js/etl_data_ai.js` script, which I will deploy after the capstone, reqired the use of GitHub CoPilot.
+- The [`js/etl_data_ai.js`](./js/etl_data_ai.js) script, which I will deploy after the capstone, reqired GitHub CoPilot.
 I was forced to use AI quite a bit to troubleshoot API errors.
-My issue was the API and sending records in batches.
+My issue occurred when I tried sending batches of records to the API.
 I started by trying to feed the entire 10k records to the API but it kept locking up.
-I even spoke with the API developer but he doesn't know Javascript and couldn't help me.
+I even spoke with the API developer but he couldn't help me.
 I was told that the API should be able to handle a batch of 10k records but it never worked.
-So I needed Copilot Agentic mode to get through what is now the `js/etl_data_ai.js` script.
+So I needed Copilot Agentic mode to get through what is now the [`js/etl_data_ai.js`](./js/etl_data_ai.js) script.
 I have not found another way to develop it.
 Even after it was developed, I asked different AI bots to optimize the code and they all failed.
 Each one makes modifications that throw more errors.
 It works in it's current form and I have no desire to change it.
-- I used GitHub Copilot again to help with the documentation of `js/etl_data_ai.js`.
+- I used GitHub Copilot again to help with the documentation of [`js/etl_data_ai.js`](./js/etl_data_ai.js).
 Since ETLs aren't something that people modify often, I will need as much documentation as possible for making updates when/if the API changes.
 I first documented the script myself but then I prompted GitHub Copilot to "add comments so that others can better understand the ETL process and use this script as a learning tool."
-- For the assignment, I have reverted back to one of my original iterations for `etl_data.js` that performs one API call per record.
-After the capstone, I will redeploy the AI version since it is more efficient and heavily documented.